 A fun fact about me is that just when I thought I’d completed all of the Great Walks in Aotearoa, DoC added a new one!
 You’ll find me on the Paparoa Track later this year.

-ANZEA's day to day is managed by our interim executive director and our two part-time managers.
+ANZEA's day-to-day operations are managed by our two part-time managers.

 Management